Fios-Quest/YouTube-Scripts/src/space/newtype.md

 I'd say there's still one improvement we can make here, at least for months.

-Our program is written in English so why use numbers to represent the months in our code at all.
+Our program is written in English, so why use numbers to represent the months in our code at all.

 In fact, numbers are causing us a specific problem, even beyond readability.

 In the `get_english_month_name` function, by matching on the numeric value we still have to show the compiler we're doing something with a number that's not 1-12, even if we're sure it isn't possible to have that as a value.

-We can change the code representation of our Month without changing its underlying numeric representation, by changing it to an enum.
+We can change the code representation of our Month without changing its underlying numeric representation by changing it to an enum.

 ```rust
 mod month {